- What is a Health Retreat?

 Take it all away and it suddenly starts to look so much easier.

-The concept behind a juice fast is by giving your body a break from digesting food, it can focus on healing, balancing the immune system and improving mental clarity.
+The concept behind a juice fast (also known as a juice cleanse) is that by giving your body a break from digesting food, it can focus on healing, balancing the immune system and improving mental clarity.

 While at the retreat I knew I would be treated to three organic vegetable juices per day, one at 9am, one at noon and the final juice of the day at 3pm.